railwayapp/docs/src/docs/guides/deploy.md

 If you are happy with the changes, you can merge the pull request, and we will automatically deploy it to your production environment.

 <Banner variant="info">
-If you're curious, you can read more about how we built updatable templates in this <Link href="https://blog.railway.app/p/updatable-starters">blog post</Link>.
+If you're curious, you can read more about how we built updatable templates in this <a href="https://blog.railway.app/p/updatable-starters" target="_blank">blog post</a>
 </Banner>

 Note that this feature only works for services based on GitHub repositories.
 At this time, we do not have a mechanism to check for updates to Docker images from which services may be sourced.